 For more information, please visit International Programs and Services or call (510) 659-6439.

 (510) 742-3128 Newark Campus

-The College's Learning Resource Center (formally konwn as the Library) is located on the third floor of Building 1 on the Fremont campus and on the first floor of the Newark campus.
+The College's Learning Resource Center (formally konwn as the Library) is located on the first floor of Hyman Hall on the Fremont campus and on the first floor of the Newark campus.

 Registered students may access the LRC's many electronic resources including ebooks and periodicals through the LRC's website.
 The LRCs on both campuses provide group and individual study space, text a librarian for help, and access to personal computers and wireless Internet services.

 Library hours and services are posted on the Ohlone College Library website.

 Newark Center Campus